jasonmb626/mySetups/LinuxDev/Fedora_36_Setup.md

 or in this base repo in fonts/ttf folder (might as well install JetBrains fonts at the same time :) )

 Install the JetBrains mono font Available on their [website](https://www.jetbrains.com/lp/mono/)

+Restart Gnome Terminal so fonts can be found.

 ### Install Nord theme for Gnome Terminal